ApurbaApd/ApurbaApd/README.md

 - 🎯 Skills: Programming, Mathematics, Machine Learning, Deep Learning, and Neuroscience tools to solve complex problems and unlock new insights.

-- 📫 Let’s connect: Reach me at apdnath8596@gmail.com.
+- 📫 Let’s connect: Reach me at apurba.debnath@ucsf.edu

 - ⚡ Fun fact: I thrive on tackling challenging projects and love pushing the limits of innovation.